kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 	C. Choline is synthesised in adequate amounts in the ends of motor neurones - F
 	D. In myasthenia gravis the number of acetylcholine (Ach) molecules released is dramatically reduced
 	E. It is an example of a chemical synapse - F
-#### Answer: D. In myasthenia gravis the number of acetylcholine (Ach) molecules released is dramatically reduced - ?
+#### Answer: D. In myasthenia gravis the number of acetylcholine (Ach) molecules released is dramatically reduced - *FALSE* = E. It is an example of a chemical synapse
+- The chemical synapses between the axons of motor neurones and skeletal muscle are called ‘neuromuscular junctions’.
+Gap junctions are the contact points between neurones which act as electrical synapses.
+The axon terminals are unmyelinated and contain many 40-nm-diameter synaptic vesicles containing ACh, the neurotransmitter employed at this synapse.
+The choline subunit cannot be synthesised by the motor neurone; it is obtained by active uptake from the extracellular fluid by Na+-coupled secondary active transporter in the nerve terminal.
+ - Myasthenia gravis occurs as a result of the production of autoantibodies against the nicotinic receptor.
+This results in the production of a smaller action potential and subsequent weakened muscle contraction.
+There is a normal discharge of 100–220 vesicles even in myasthenia gravis.
+(Each vesicle or quantum contains 100 000 molecules of Ach.)

 ### Q8
 A 12-year-old boy presents to the Emergency Department with spontaneous hip pain and inability to walk.
 You suspect that the patient might have *slipped upper femoral epiphysis* (SUFE).
 Which of the following statements regarding SUFE is CORRECT?

-	A. The incidence of SUFE is approximately 2%
+	A. The incidence of SUFE is approximately 2% - F
 	B. SUFE is commoner in girls than in boys - F
-	C. The incidence of bilateral SUFE in children with symptomatic disease is around 10% - F
+	C. The incidence of bilateral SUFE in children with symptomatic disease is around 10%
 	D. The clinical presentation can be with pain located in the foot
 	E. It can be managed non-operatively
-#### Answer: D. The clinical presentation can be with pain located in the foot - ?
+#### Answer: D. The clinical presentation can be with pain located in the foot - *FALSE* = C. The incidence of bilateral SUFE in children with symptomatic disease is around 10%

+#### Slipped Upper Femoral Epiphysis (SUFE) Facts
+- Incidence is 2 per 100 000 of the population
+- Commoner in boys than girls (3:2)
+- Commonly occurs in the 10–15-years age group
+- Associated with hypogonadism, pituitary dysfunction and hypothyroidism
+- Reported incidence of bilateral disease in cases which are symptomatic is 10%
+- Usual presenting symptom is pain in the groin, thigh or knee, and a limp
+- X-rays should include an AP X-ray as well as a frog-lateral to avoid missing a SUFE
+- Cannulated screws are used to fix the femoral head very soon after diagnosis to prevent progression
+- In severe cases where avascular necrosis has occurred, salvage procedures such as osteotomy, joint replacement or arthrodesis may be required.

 ### Q9
 You are looking after a 73-year-old woman in ITU who requires total parenteral nutrition (TPN) via a central venous catheter in her right internal jugular vein.
 All of the following are recognised *complications of central venous pressure* (CVP) line insertion, EXCEPT:

 	A. Tension pneumothorax - T
 	B. Air embolus - T
-	C. Cardiac arrythmias
+	C. Cardiac arrythmias - T
-	D. Pleural effusions
+	D. Pleural effusions - T
-	E. Thrombophlebitis - T
+	E. Thrombophlebitis
-#### Answer: C. Cardiac arrythmias - ?
+#### Answer: C. Cardiac arrythmias - *FALSE* = E. Thrombophlebitis
+- Thrombophlebitis **does not** usually occur in such large-bore veins
+- It is recognised in peripheral veins with the use of hyperosmolar solutions
+	- Which is why a central vein is used instead

 ### Q10
 *Down syndrome* (trisomy 21) is associated with an increased risk of all of the following *surgical conditions*, EXCEPT: